 So many products around you are fermented: curd, cheese, black tea, coffee, olives, bread, and pickle.
 Not all fermentation is alcohol.

-You cannot engage in the commercial sale of your home brew liquor without paying the requisite taxes and holding licenses/ permits.
-This includes hosting paid events where home brew is served or encouraging your patrons to pay for your ingredients or entry fee.
+You cannot engage in the commercial sale of your homebrew liquor without paying the requisite taxes and holding licenses/ permits.
+This includes hosting paid events where the homebrew is served or encouraging your patrons to pay for your ingredients or entry fee.
 Even bartering/ exchanging alcohol for goods and services is considered as a notional sale and is illegal.

-Non alcoholic ferments like probiotic Kombucha, ginger ale, kefir, miso etc. can be sold if your finished product as an alcohol concentration of less than 0.5% v/v.
+Non-alcoholic ferments like probiotic Kombucha, ginger ale, kefir, miso, etc. can be sold if your finished product has an alcohol concentration of less than 0.5% v/v.
 If you want to commercially market a non-alcoholic probiotic ferment, please visit any of the FSSAI testing laboratories for the requisite lab test reports and documentation.
 I have found ICAR, Ministry of Agriculture also very helpful in research and development for indigenous recipes.

 Do not try to cross state boundaries with alcohol.
 This includes road, air, train, etc. Most states have checkpoints and can unnecessarily harass/ penalize the defaulters.

-Unlike Europe or US, India has no annual quota or limits on the quantity of alcohol (wine, beers, ciders and undistilled beverages) you can home-brew.
+Unlike Europe or the US, India has no annual quota or limits on the quantity of alcohol (wine, beers, ciders, and undistilled beverages) you can home-brew.
 Instead, the Indian Excise Department has put restrictions on the quantity that can be stocked at any given point of time.

 - Karnataka: 18.5 liters of beer or 9 liters of wine.